 RULE 28.
 BRIEFS

-(a) Form of briefs.
-All briefs must comply with Rule 32.
+(a) Form of Briefs.
+All briefs must comply with Rule 25 and Rule 32.

-(1) a table of contents, with page references;
+(1) a table of contents, with paragraph references;

-(2) a table of authorities - cases (alphabetically arranged), statutes and other authorities - with references to pages of the brief where they are cited;
+(2) a table of authorities--cases (alphabetically arranged), statutes, and other authorities--with references to the paragraphs in the brief where they are cited;

 (4) a statement of the issues presented for review;